sean1093/learning-note/others/git-learning-notes.md

 ### git commit

-建立一個commit (Your branch is ahead of 'origin/master' by 1 commit.)
+建立一個 commit (Your branch is ahead of 'origin/master' by 1 commit.)

 ```zsh
 $ git commit -m 'update note'